-Since I wrote this, I’ve talked to the people at Taylor Farms and they will give permission to park at their farm across from Taylor Ridge Road if a person asks.
+I’ve talked to the people at Taylor Farms and they will give permission to park at their farm across from Taylor Ridge Road if a person asks.
 I parked there since on a 5 day hike that only lasted a day and a half but we won’t go there.
 Park At Taylor Farms if you can stop by and get permission, park at Tunnel Hill if you can’t.
+I Started this section with Tunnel Hill.

 Coming out the other side, take the road left off the trail and go until it meets 45, then go South until you see the trail crossing sign and look for the diamond on the mailbox post, then cross 45 and walk past Goddards house (they were working on a 4 wheeler in the backyard when I walked past) and enter the woods.
 It’s just a couple of miles till you are there, or if you don’t care about a couple of miles in the woods along an old roadbed, just take the tunnel hill trail on south until you see the R2R crossing just before the trestle and Little Cache #1 Lake spillway.
 (Map 12) You will miss some old farm implements and homestead areas, and a nice walk along some powerline right of ways that are actually pretty scenic strangely enough.